 - 8. Configure the Installed Arch System

-- 9. Install GRUB Bootloader on Arch Linux
+- 9. Install the Bootloader (systemd-boot)

 - 10. Install a Desktop Environment on Arch Linux